 - blind or deaf (yellow).

-With each lead purchased you will also be donating to Dunedin’s Wildlife Hospital to help wildlife that is injured or distressed.
+With each lead purchased you'll also be donating to Dunedin’s Wildlife Hospital to help wildlife that is injured or distressed.

 What to do:

-Step 1: Take the quiz to become a wildlife certified dog owner.
+Step 1: Complete the quiz to become a wildlife certified dog owner.

 Step 3: Use your lead when out and about to help promote responsible dog ownership on our beaches.